moby/buildkit/docs/slsa.md

 # SLSA provenance

-BuildKit supports automatic creation of [SLSA Provenance](https://slsa.dev/provenance) attestations for the build process.
+BuildKit supports automatic creation of provenance attestations for the build process.
 Provenance attestations record information describing how a build was created, and is important for tracking the security of your software artifacts.

 Provenance attestations created by BuildKit include details such as: